ramit05/myblog/_posts/2016-12-30-the-6-paradigms-of-software-architectures.md

 ### Serverless Architecture

-This type of architecture has been in the market for very less no. of years.It was first introduced by Amazon Web Services in 2014.The serverless architecture is ideally more suited for startups and medium level enterprises.It helps them to automate the process of scaling and costs by building Functions as a Service.Currently a lot of the development has been observed in this type of architecture.There has been a lot of different frameworks and organizations being developed in the recent couple of years.One such service is the [Lambda Service](https://aws.amazon.com/lambda/) by AWS.There are different types of services by different types of cloud service providers:
+This type of architecture has been in the market for very less no. of years.It was first introduced by Amazon Web Services in 2014.The serverless architecture is ideally more suited for startups and medium level enterprises.It helps them to automate the process of scaling and costs by building Function as a Service.Currently a lot of the development has been observed in this type of architecture.There has been a lot of different frameworks and organizations being developed in the recent couple of years.One such service is the [Lambda Service](https://aws.amazon.com/lambda/) by AWS.There are different types of services by different types of cloud service providers:

 * Lambda Service - [AWS](http://aws.amazon.com)
 * [Google Functions](https://cloud.google.com/functions/docs/) - Google Cloud Platform